Why are many businesses instilling a DevOps culture into their organization?: Related Work

-Between quantitative studies with over 30,000 respondents and qualitative studies with 1-6 case studies, we presented this multiple case study of 30 software-intensive companies with interviews to +30 relevant stakeholders that satisfies the criteria for the saturation for qualitative studies.
-Finally, none of the mentioned related work applies methods for evaluating the reliability and consistency of their study findings based on coding the qualitative data into various themes, i.e. thematic analysis.
-Generally, in software engineering, when thematic analysis is used in qualitative research, inter-coder reliability measures are not calculated, and thus, authors bias in findings may exist and it remains undetected.
+Finally, none of the mentioned related work applies methods for evaluating the reliability and consistency when coding qualitative data.
+Generally, when thematic analysis or other coding-based analysis methods are used in qualitative research in software engineering, inter-coder reliability is not calculated; thus, author bias in findings may exist, and it remains undetected.